ks-sakamoto/SwitchBot/README.md

 1. Ensure that the ESP32 is powered by the battery box.
 2. Connect the servo motor and external button as described in the hardware connections section.
 3. Upload the `main.py` file to the ESP32.

-### Web Interface Configuration

-1. Ensure that Bluetooth is enabled on your iPhone.
-2. Open the Bluefy browser and navigate to the GitHub Pages URL where the web interface is hosted.
-3. Use the web interface to control the servo motor and press the switch.

 ### Device configuration diagram